remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_group.md

 !!!
 Tip
     From version 2.4.0, each privileged user of a group (owner or administrator of a group) can add to its group, any laboratories whose he is the author.
 If a lab is added to a group, each member of any sub-group can also view this lab.
 But if a laboratory is added only to a sub-group, nobody of its parent group can see this lab.Let 3 groups, Gr1 with the two following sub-group SubGrA and SubGrB.
 If Lab A is affected to Gr1, so all members of SubGrA and SubGrB can execute Lab A. But if Lab B is affected to SubGrB, only members of SubGrB will execute this Lab B.

-In the group setting panel, every parameter including name, subname, visibility, description  can be changed by it's administrator(s).
-It is also possible to delete the group or change it's namespace from there.
+In the group setting panel, every parameter including name, subname, visibility, description  can be changed by its administrator(s).
+It is also possible to delete the group or change its namespace from there.

 ## Adding user to a group